 CE marking indicates that a declaration has been made by the manufacturer (or distributor/importer) that the product meets all the appropriate provisions of the relevant legislation implementing certain European Directives.

 What is a Declaration of Conformity?

-A declaration of conformity (DoC) is a document (usually a single page) that is produced by the Manufacturer (or distributor/importer) that provides addition details in support of the CE mark.
+A declaration of conformity (DoC) is a document (usually a single page) that is produced by the Manufacturer (or distributor/importer) that provides addition details in support of the CE Marking.
 The detailed requirements for a DoC depend on the individual directives but a typical DoC will include the following i) of contact details for the manufacturer (or distributor/importer) ii) information concerning which directives have been covered and any standards that have been used and iii) details of the designated signatory and iv) details of any notified body that might have been involved.
 It is common for customers or prospective customers to ask for copies of the Declaration, the must be supplied on request.